reactql/old_docs/source/faq.md

 IMO, this represents the best available tooling for web apps in 2017.
 I use this stuff every day in production, so you can be confident it'll be maintained and updated regularly.

 Use ReactQL if you want to skip the set-up, and get your next project up in record time.

+<h2 id="where">Where do I start coding?</h2>

+---
+`src/app.js` is the main React component, that both the browser and the serve will look to.
+Overwrite it with your own code.

+If you need to edit the build defaults, you can start digging into the `kit` dir which contains the 'under the hood' build stuff.
+But that generally comes later.

 <h2 id="production_ready">Is this production ready?</h2>